 - have sufficient grammar, spelling, and punctuation (as with any industry, bad writing says a lot about a person).

 Make sure the ownership of the final design is automatically transferred to you upon final payment.
 If there is nothing in writing that mentions ownership, then ask your designer to say so in writing.
 It is imperative that you own the rights to your identity design so you can legally use it however you like in the future.
-That said, it is also common for designers to retain ownership of any preliminary or unused designs, whether you seen them or not.
+That said, it is also common for designers to retain ownership of any preliminary or unused designs, whether you have seen them or not.

 Step 4: Choose a logo concept